UN Mideast envoy condemns violence in Gaza

 The death toll makes Monday the bloodiest day in Gaza since the conflict of 2014, he said.

-It must protect its borders, but it must do so proportionally and investigate every incident that has led to a loss of human life, he added.

-At the same time, Hamas, which has controlled Gaza for more than a decade, must not use the protests as cover to attempt to place bombs at the border fence and create provocations, he said, adding that Hamas operatives must not hide among the demonstrators and risk the lives of civilians.
+At the same time, Hamas, which has controlled Gaza for more than a decade, must not use the protests as cover to attempt to place bombs at the border fence and create provocations, he said.
+Hamas operatives must not hide among the demonstrators and risk the lives of civilians, said Mladenov.

 On Monday, an estimated 35,000 people participated in demonstrations in Gaza and hundreds of people in the West Bank cities of Ramallah, Bethlehem, Hebron, Jericho, Nablus, and East Jerusalem, as part of the "Great March of Return" as well as in protest of the relocation of the US embassy from Tel Aviv to Jerusalem, he said.